makersacademy/airport_challenge/README.md

 To ensure safety
 I want to prevent landing when the airport is full*

-how  big is the airport? pretty f*cking small! only fits one plane (we assume at first)
+How  big is the airport? pretty f*cking small! only fits one plane (we assume at first)

-tests:
+Tests:
 set airport.full == full using sub
 actually, don't need a sub, can just land one plane check let_plane_land fails due to fullness